 Committed datatypes can be a powerful feature in HDF5.
 They can be used to share a single datatype description among multiple datasets, saving space, and to assign a name to that datatype within the HDF5 group structure.
 However, problems can occur when a committed datatype or a dataset using a committed datatype is copied to another file using the object copy API (H5Ocopy).

-When copying a dataset that uses a committed datatype between files, the library does not look for a matching committed datatype in the destination file.
+When copying a dataset that uses a committed datatype between files, by default the library does not look for a matching committed datatype in the destination file.
 The library simply creates a new committed datatype in the destination file without any links to it (an anonymous committed datatype).
 This means that, when copying multiple datasets in separate calls to H5Ocopy, a new committed datatype is created for each H5Ocopy call.
 While it is possible to have all of the copied datasets share the same committed datatype by copying them in a single call to H5Ocopy, this is not always attainable.

 For example, imagine that a user has an application that automatically creates many data files, each with many datasets that all use a single committed datatype.
 At the end of a project, the user wants to merge all of these files into a single file.
 There is currently no way to have all of the datasets in the combined file use the same committed datatype short of manually recreating each dataset in the combined file.

-The way around this problem is to use the H5O_COPY_MERGE_COMMITTED_DTYPE_FLAG flag.
-This flag can be set with the H5Pset_copy_object property list API.
-When the flag is set, it causes H5Ocopy to first search for a matching committed datatype in the destination file.
+The solution to this problem is to set the H5O_COPY_MERGE_COMMITTED_DTYPE_FLAG flag with the H5Pset_copy_object property list API routine.
+When the flag is set, it causes H5Ocopy to first search for a matching committed datatype in the destination file before creating a new anonymous committed datatype.
 If a matching committed datatype is found, then it will be used by the copied dataset.
 The next few paragraphs describe in more detail the process that H5Ocopy goes through.

 When the H5O_COPY_MERGE_COMMITTED_DTYPE_FLAG flag is set, H5Ocopy will search the destination file for committed datatypes and build a temporary list in memory of all the committed datatypes it found.
 It will then check that list to see if it contains a datatype equal to the datatype of the source object.
 If it finds an equal datatype, it will modify the copied object so that it uses the found committed datatype as its datatype.
 When later datasets and attributes using committed datatypes are encountered, the library will again check to see if the list contains a matching datatype.
 It will also update the list if a new committed datatype is created in the destination file as a result of the copy.